chicio/chicio.github.io/_posts/2018-08-02-design-thinking-design-sprint-workshop.md

 projects we have on the mobile app.
 Our UX team is composed by:

 * [Diletta Assandri](https://www.linkedin.com/in/diletta-assandri-74b75745/ "Diletta Assandri") is a senior UX designer with many years of experiences in project all over the world with Accenture Italia.
-She is a truly passionate for her work.
+She is truly passionate for her work.
 She is one of the first designer I worked with that listen to what the developers have to say ("NON SI PUÒ FARE" (that we could translate as "this can't be done") is one of her biggest nightmares :laughing:).
 * [Federica Pisuttu](https://www.linkedin.com/in/federicapisuttu/ "Federica Pisuttu") is the last new entry in the team